 The curriculum is focused around six main units – Bullying and Violence Prevention, Nutrition and Physical Fitness, Body and Growth Development, Self Worth, Mental/Substance Abuse, and HIV/AIDS Prevention.

 Parents can request that their children be allowed to “opt out” of the human sexuality portion of any health education course.
 To request this option, parents should secure the “Opt Out Form” and submit it in a timely fashion to either the classroom teacher or the building principal.

-All students in kindergarten attend one 30-minute class.
+All students in Kindergarten attend one 30-minute class every week.
 Students in grades 1-3 attend two 30-minute periods of music instruction each week.
 Students in grades 4 and 5 attend two weekly instructional periods; one 30 minutes and the other 45 minutes.
-Embedded within the 45-minute instructional period is a larger choral experience.
-Ultimately, all students in grades 4 and 5 are also members of the Elementary Chorus!
+The 45-minute instructional period is a large choral experience.
 Our goal is to provide the skills for each student to become both an active participant and an educated consumer of music.

-Students engage in a variety of musical activities, including singing, dancing, musical games, listening activities, and playing classroom instruments (xylophones, metalophones, recorders, and/or percussion instruments).
+Students engage in a variety of musical activities, including singing, dancing, musical games, listening activities and playing classroom instruments (mallet and rhythm instruments, recorders and world drums).